David-Haim/concurrencpp/README.md

 1. Due time - from the time of creation, the interval in milliseconds in which the timer will be scheduled to run for the first time
 1. Frequency - from the time the timer callable was scheduled for the first time, the interval in milliseconds the callable will be schedule to run periodically, until the timer is destructed or cancelled.

+A timer queue is a concurrencpp worker that manages a collection of timers and processes them in just one thread of execution.
+When a timer deadline (whether its due-time or frequency) has reached, the timer queue "fires" the timer by scheduling its callable to run on the timer given executor.
+Just like executors, timer queues also adhere to the RAII concpet.
+When the runtime object gets out of scope, It shuts down the timer queue, cancelling all pending timers.
+After a timer queue has been shut down, any subsequent call to `make_timer`, `make_onshot_timer` and `make_delay_object` will throw an `errors::timer_queue_shutdown` exceptions.
+Applications must not try to shut down timer queues by themselves.

 #### `timer_queue` API:
 ```cpp
 class timer_queue {